azarboon/cheat-sheet-aws/README.md

 # Tricky tips for AWS Solutions Architect Associate certificate (concise cheat sheet)

-### CloudTrail

-In console you can view events since last 90 days.

-You cannot use Cloudtrail to debug and trace data  across accounts, though you can consolidate log files from multiple accounts in a single bucket.

-Event types.
-By default, it logs only management events:
-* Management events (**control plane operations**): management operations that are performed on resources in your account (e.g. security config, routing, registering new device, log API operations)
-* Data events (**data plane operations**): resource operations performed on or within a resource (e.g. S3 object level API)
-* Insight events: capture unusual API call rate or error rate activity in your account.
-If enabled and detects an unusual activity, then insights events are logged

 ### AWS Organizations

 Service control policies (SCP) affect only member accounts (its IAM users, roles, and root user) and not management account.
 Any account has only those permissions permitted by every parent above it (either implicit or explicit `Deny` will restrict access).
 SCPs do not affect service-linked role